vicrodh/usb-bootable-creator/README.md

 - If USB devices do not appear, try re-plugging the device or running the app with appropriate permissions.
 - For issues with writing Windows ISOs, ensure `wimlib-imagex` is installed.
 - For any other issues, check the real-time log output for details.

+## TODO
+- Fix releases by target (DEB, RPM, Flatpak, etc.) to ensure all packaging flows are healthy.
+- Persistence: detection and partition creation work, but boot-time persistence is still non-functional.
+- GUI improvements: modernize multi-step UX (e.g., clearer flows similar to Fedora Media Writer or Balena).
+- Download ISOs from the app (explore Rufus-like approach; consider APIs such as https://os.click/en).

 ---